mark-gerarts/ou-afstuderen-artefact/README.md

 ### Frontend

-Compile the CSS just once - we don't intent to make much changes for now.
+Compile the CSS just once - we don't intend to make much changes for now.

 ```
 $ npm ci --prefix=frontend